+Probably not.
 The deadline for most people to apply to the EU Settlement Scheme was 30 June 2021.
 Only in very exceptional circumstances are people still able to apply.

-If you have been granted pre-settled or settled status and you are asked to prove your immigration status you can do so by using the service here on the Government's website.
+If you have been granted pre-settled or settled status and you are asked to prove your immigration status you can view and prove your immigration status using the Government's website.